hiiamboris/red-spaces-gitlab-mirror/creators.md

 ## Space

-Draw-based widget are called *spaces* because they are (separate) coordinate spaces that know how to draw itself.
+Draw-based widgets are called *spaces* because they are (separate) coordinate spaces that know how to draw themselves.

 Minimal space:
 ```
+object [
 	size: none! or pair!
 	draw: func [] -> block!
+]
 ```
 Nothing else! `draw` tells how to render this space. `size` tells outside observers how big the render was.

 To make spaces more lightweight, optimal **definition model** looks like this:
 ```
-my-space-context [									;) context for functions shared by all spaces of this type
+my-space-context: context [							;) context for functions shared by all spaces of this type
 	~: self											;) shortcut for the wrapping context
 	my-fun: function [space [object!] ...] [		;) functions should accept space instance
 		...lots of code...
 	]

-	spaces/templates/my-space: make-space/block 'space [
+	spaces/templates/my-space: make-template 'space [
 		my-fun: function [...] [
 			~/my-fun self ...						;) in-space function should delegate it's task to the shared function
 		]